grst/pygenesig/docs/prepare_data.md

 For testing signatures, we again need the [target annotation](#target-annotation) as *standard of truth*.
 Additionally we need to provide the signatures we want to test.

 ### Signature Dictionary
-Signatures are represented as a simple dictionary, mapping the signature name to a list of gene indices, for example:
+Signatures are represented as a simple dictionary, mapping the signature name to a list of genes.
+A gene is represented by it's row-index in the gene expression matrix:

 ```python
 signatures = {